Book Review – ONE DAY by David Nicholls

 “Isn’t Naomi waiting for you somewhere, her little mouth crammed full of drugs like a little druggy hamster?”

-In One Day, which on the surface is a ‘will they, won’t they’ story, David Nicholls has a created a wonderful and haunting exploration of the themes of love and friendship, self-doubt and frustration, regret and loss.
+In One Day, which on the surface is a ‘will they, won’t they’ story, David Nicholls has created a wonderful and haunting exploration of the themes of love and friendship, self-doubt and frustration, regret and loss.

 This is a sad ‘carpe diem’ tale for the real world – an enduring story, one without the cheesy Disney ending.